bitstarr/new-build-process/readme.md

 Now in 2023, it felt like the scratch was itching again.
 Also, the number of vulnerabilities seemed to rise with every new project I started.
 Luckily, I had some time to spare to give node scripting a new try.

-I'm transforming the workflow of my [theme boilderplate 'chassis'](https://github.com/bitstarr/grav-theme-chassis) for [grav](getgrav.org/) for grav as an example here.
+I'm transforming the workflow of my [theme boilderplate 'chassis'](https://github.com/bitstarr/grav-theme-chassis) for [grav](getgrav.org/) as an example here.

 ## What am I expecting?